-Republished with permission of agaaain.com
+Republished with permission from agaaain.com

 As the days get warmer, kids are itching to splash in the water.
 But parents don’t always want to spend the whole day at a water park or swimming pool, and – we believe – the best venues cater to both adults and children.
 That’s why combining a relaxed al fresco lunch with fun water play for kids is such a winning option.
 Fountains and water features not only provide hours of entertainment, they stimulate kids’ imagination and creativity, too.